 When I realized that Christopher and I had lost the friendship in our marriage, it hurt my heart in the deepest way.
 You see, underneath the demands of life: the babies, finances, and ministries, friendships can take a back seat in your marriage if you aren’t intentional about cultivating it.

 Life can become so routine that you go into autopilot and forget the tenderness of companionship.
 Take stock of the state of your marriage right now.
 Be honest with yourself.
-Would you say that you and your husband are friends?
+Would you say that you and your spouse are friends?
 Many people say that their spouse is their best friend, but is that an automatic response we’ve been trained to say as married people?
 Or, is that actually true for you?
 It’s alright if it’s not.
 It wasn’t for me.
 The moment I realized that, however, was the moment that I became responsible for doing my part in rebuilding the friendship with Christopher.

 If you’re like me, you’re now held accountable to partner with God to begin rebuilding.
 As beautiful as marriage is, it really takes two people to devote themselves to doing the work required to make it that way!
 It doesn’t just happen (as much as I know we sometimes wished) & it’s never one spouse’s sole responsibility.
 If you’re in a place where you can’t say your husband or wife is your friend, there is so much hope for you!